-The OSA Biophotonics Congress: Optics in Life Sciences focuses on technological solutions to medical challenges and medical applications.
+The OSA Biophotonics Congress: Biomedical Optics focuses on technological solutions to medical challenges and medical applications.
 It covers diverse, cutting-edge research and innovative new tools and techniques.
 Its goal is to bring together an international group of leading engineers, optical and medical scientists, physicians, as well as junior researchers and graduate students, who are engaged in optical methods to advance discovery and application of medical science leading to the translation of these methods to clinical practice.

 Clinical and Translational Biophotonics

 Covering the development and application of optical techniques for clinical applications.

 A forum for presenting the latest research in tissue microscopy, automated analysis and machine-learning approaches, as well as laboratory-based analytics and fluidics, reagents and labels, along with challenges in translating such developments into the clinic.